gruppe-adler/grad-factions/README.md

 **WIP**

 ## Installation

 `npm install grad-factions --save`

 ## Configuration

-If not already set, prepend `#define MODULE_DIRECTORY node_modules`

-You may also set some options like this
+You *may* set some of those options.
+They may or may have no effect, depending on the chosen factions.

 ```
-//#define NIGHTVISION                                                           //Wenn Spieler Nightvision erhalten sollen, Kommentarzeichen (//) entfernen
-//#define GUNLIGHTS                                                             //Wenn Spieler Waffenlampen erhalten sollen, Kommentarzeichen (//) entfernen
-//#define LASERS                                                                //Wenn Spieler Waffenlaser erhalten sollen, Kommentarzeichen (//) entfernen
-//#define SUPPRESSORS                                                           //Wenn Spieler Schalldämpfer erhalten sollen, Kommentarzeichen (//) entfernen
+#define NIGHTVISION  // equip night vision goggles
+#define GUNLIGHTS    // equip gun lights
+#define LASERS       // equip weapon laser
+#define SUPPRESSORS  // equip suppressors

 ```
 Below, add this:
 ```
+#define MODULES_DIRECTORY node_modules
-#include "MODULE_DIRECTORY\grad-factions\loadouts.hpp"
+#include "MODULES_DIRECTORY\grad-factions\loadouts.hpp"
 ```

-You're done.
-One last thing you will have to do: define which set of factions should be used.
+You're nearly done.
+One last thing you will have to do: define which set of factions should actually be used.
 Somewhere in your init.sqf, for example:

 `GRAD_Loadout_Chosen_Prefix = "BWFleck";`